Österreichische Galerie Belvedere: History

 The Belvedere garden palace was commissioned by Prince Eugene of Savoy and completed in 1723.
 The architect Johann Lukas von Hildebrandt designed the Belvedere for summer residence.
 For the interior Prince Eugene commissioned Francesco Solimena, Carlo Carlone, and Giacomo del Pò.
 In 1776 Empress Maria Theresa transferred the Imperial Picture Gallery from the Imperial Hofburg Palace to Belvedere and granted the general public access.
 Various parts of the imperial art collection were subsequently placed on display at the Belvedere from 1781 onwards.
 In 1903, the state's "Moderne Galerie" was opened at the Lower Belvedere.
 After the fall of the Austro-Hungarian monarchy, the Upper Belvedere and the Orangery were converted into museums as well.
 The Österreichische Galerie (Austrian Gallery), as the museum was named in 1921, came to comprise the Baroque Museum in the Lower Belvedere which opened in 1923), the Gallery of 19th Century Art at the Upper Belvedere opened in 1924 and the Modern Gallery at the Orangery opened in 1929.
-The Belvedere's collection of medieval art was first exhibited at the Orangery next to the Lower Belvedere in 1953.